Children's Hospital Colorado

 What is sinusitis (sinus infection)?

-• Ethmoid sinuses: located between the eye socket and the nasal cavity
+• Ethmoid sinuses: Located between the eye socket and the nasal cavity

-• Frontal sinuses: located right above the eyebrows
+• Frontal sinuses: Located right above the eyebrows

-• Sphenoid sinuses: located behind the ethmoid sinuses (deep in the nose)
+• Sphenoid sinuses: Located deep in the nose behind the ethmoid sinuses

-What causes sinusitis in kids?
+What causes sinus infections in children?

-• Being in a daycare setting
+• Being in a school or daycare setting

 • Having older siblings